This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Medical malpractice cases are among the most complex and challenging to win, so you need an Oregon cerebral palsy lawyer to help you.
 The laws governing these cases vary by state.

 Damages for non-economic factors, like pain and suffering, were capped under Oregon law.
 The courts overturned the cap, calling it unconstitutional.
-You can now seek as much as you think is fair for your child.[2]
+You can now seek as much compensation as you think is fair for your child.[2]

 Once you have settled a malpractice suit, your child may be old enough to be in school.
-Here they may face discrimination or denial of services and benefits.
+Here, they may face discrimination or denial of services and benefits.

 Both federal and state laws protect your child from discrimination and ensure a free and appropriate education.